cohen-tal/Flappy-Bird-A.I/README.md

 ## How It Works
 ### Brain
 Each bird has it's own Neural-Network instance, also known as the "brain" of the bird.
-The Neural-Network is in charge of controlling the birds decision.
+The Neural-Network is incharge of controlling the birds decision.

 ### Vision
 Each bird can "see" the following:
 1. Vertical Distance to the closest top pipe.